Potato Soufflé

 • 1 Spatula

-• 6 Ramekins 8 cm diameter
+• 6 Ramekins 8 cm (3.15 inches) in diameter

 Preparation of Potato Soufflés

-• When the potatoes are cooked, drain them and pass them through the potato masher while still hot, collecting the puree directly in a bowl.
+• When the potatoes are cooked, drain them and pass them through the potato masher while still hot, collecting the puree directly into a bowl.
 No need to peel them; they will mash perfectly, and the skin will remain in the masher.

-• Add the cream, a generous grating of nutmeg, a couple of pinches of salt, and a generous grind of black pepper and mix thoroughly with a spatula.
+• Add the cream, a generous grating of nutmeg, a couple of pinches of salt, and a generous grind of black pepper, and mix thoroughly with a spatula.

 • At this point, add the egg yolks to the mixture and place the egg whites in another bowl.
-Also, add the grated cheese and mix everything perfectly.
+Also add the grated cheese and mix everything perfectly.

-• Bake the potato soufflés in a preheated static oven at 356°F for 15 minutes, then increase the temperature to 374°F and continue baking for another 15 minutes until the surface is puffed and golden.
+• Bake the potato soufflés in a preheated static oven at 356°F for 15 minutes, then raise the temperature to 374°F and continue baking for another 15 minutes until the surface is puffed and golden.

 Author image